Updated 20181230

 The antenna without the lower cylinder is marginally better.
 So the EH antenna does not work by Poynting vector synthesis.
 The lower cylinder is little more than a placebo which reduces the resonant frequency.
 The term “modified EH” above refers to one without the lower cylinder.

 I did other tests with coils and plates, trying to adjust the phase by physically moving the components around.
 At no time was a peak in radiation noted.
 Also the “antenna part” was placed horizontally, and the radiation remained predominantly vertically polarised.
 These two tests together are further evidence the Poynting vector synthesis principle is invalid.
+Other variants like the “Super-T” also fail due to their belief in this easily dismissed theory, with performance over 10dB down compared to a horizontal dipole.

 Despite Poynting vector synthesis theory being disproved, there is still an anomaly to investigate.
 The anomaly is described in the next section.